philipskokoh/beautiful-jekyll/_posts/2016-10-02-nvidia-docker-for-your-GPU-application-development.md

 In these examples, `-it` is docker option to set an interactive connection and assign a terminal inside the new container, `--rm` flag tells docker to automatically clean up and remove the container when it exits.
 Docker images which start with `compute.nvidia.com/nvidia/` are official docker images from NVIDIA.

 `--rm` flag is useful for running short-term foreground processes.
-You can omit this option for debugging and development.
+You can omit this option, if you want to keep a container when it exits for debugging and development.
 It is always advisable to name your container when you keep your container using `--name`.
+To start your container again, use `nvidia-docker start`.
 If you write your python codes in jupyter notebook for your development, you can also specify port mapping using `-p` flag.

 {% highlight shell %}
-## run bash shell in tensorflow container
+## run bash shell in tensorflow container.
+The container will not be removed after it exits
-$ nvidia-docker run -it --name bash-tensorflow compute.nvidia.com/nvidia/tensorflow bash
+$ nvidia-docker run -it --name my-tensorflow compute.nvidia.com/nvidia/tensorflow bash

+## Start and connect back to previously created container my-tensorflow
+$ nvidia-docker start my-tensorflow
+$ nvidia-docker attach my-tensorflow

 ## run jupyter notebook in tensorflow image and publish to host port 8888
+## You can access your notebook at localhost:8888 in your host machine.
-$ nvidia-docker run -it -p 8888:8888 --name my-tensorflow compute.nvidia.com/nvidia/tensorflow jupyter notebook
+$ nvidia-docker run -it -p 8888:8888 --name tensorflow-notebook compute.nvidia.com/nvidia/tensorflow jupyter notebook
 {% endhighlight %}

-You can access your notebook at `localhost:8888` in your host machine.

 References: